What your options are

 Whole life insurance is a type of permanent life insurance that provides coverage for insured's entire lifetime, as long as premiums are paid.
 It combines a death benefit with a cash value component that grows over time, allowing policy to accumulate savings.
 This type of insurance offers financial security for beneficiaries and can also serve as a financial asset during the policyholder's lifetime.
 Whole life insurance is known for its premiums and guaranteed death benefits.

-Indexed universal life (IUL) insurance is a flexible, permanent life insurance product that combines lifelong coverage with a cash value component tied to a market index, like the S&P 500.
-Your cash value grows tax-deferred based on index performance, with a cap on gains and a floor to protect against losses.
-IUL allows adjustable premiums and death benefits, offering potential for wealth building and tax-free loans, but comes with higher fees.
+Universal whole life insurance is a flexible, permanent life insurance product that combines lifelong coverage with a cash value component linked to a market index, like the S&P 500.
+Your cash value grows tax-deferred based on index performance, with the option to choose a cap on gains with a floor to protect against losses, or investing yourself.
+Universal life allows adjustable premiums and death benefits, offering potential for wealth building and tax-free loans.
 Ideal for estate planning or retirement, it balances growth and security.

 _edited.png)